include-yy/citset/README.md

 Set `CIT_WORD_SIZE`in`citset.h`to {1, 2, 4} to determine the size of WORD_SIZE you use.

 ### Examples
-- See [v0.4/tests](https://github.com/include-yy/citset/tree/master/v0.4/tests)for some examples.
+- See [v0.4/tests](https://github.com/include-yy/citset/tree/master/v0.4/tests) for some examples.
-- See [Example](https://github.com/include-yy/citset/tree/master/Example)for an example of how to calculate prime numbers by using sieve of Eratosthenes.
+- See [Example](https://github.com/include-yy/citset/tree/master/Example) for an example of how to calculate prime numbers by using sieve of Eratosthenes.

 ### More Information
 - To get more information about how to use this little library and more details, read the [tutorial](https://github.com/include-yy/citset/blob/master/tutorial.md)